 Between the talking bear, the sky full of balloons, and the flying acrobatics, there’s a distinctly whimsical feel to Visit California’s new TV spot, “Am I Dreaming?”
-But behind the scenes, a tremendous amount of hard work and ingenuity went into creating this multimedia fantasyland.
+But behind the scenes, a tremendous amount of hard work and ingenuity went into creating this multimedia fantasyland, which becomes reality in the accompanying Dream Theater, an immersive digital experience you can use to plan your next vacation.
 To get a sense of how the spot came together for its Feb.
 13 Super Bowl Pregame debut, we talked to Kerry Krasts, executive creative director of The Shipyard and one of the key collaborators on the project.

 “At its most basic, it’s a flying dream through California filled with surprising and surreal moments that suspend reality in a way that dreams do,” Krasts says.
 “But one layer deeper, it’s a more literal dream trip through the state because all of the elements have one foot in reality.
 It’s all possible—the places are real and the experiences are available to visitors.”

 The high-energy ad showcases more than 10 California destinations, including Los Angeles, San Diego, San Francisco, and Yosemite National Park.
 Krasts has enjoyed spending time in every corner of the Golden State but fell hard for Santa Cruz during filming.
 “It’s just so beautiful and peaceful,” she notes.
 “I had been before, but this time I took a six-mile walk along the coast one morning and was just blown away.
 It’s a true surfer’s paradise.
 The ocean is so big and present there.
 And the fog that rolls in some mornings gives it an otherworldly feel.
 You can ride a roller coaster with an ocean view.
 And then you’re just a short drive away from some of the most amazing big trees on the planet.
 It’s a soulful place.”